jan146/msi-gns3vm/README.md

 - VNC server: `sudo x11vnc -storepasswd new_password /root/.vnc/passwd` (replace `new_password` with a sensible password)
 - Vagrant user: `sudo passwd vagrant` and enter a new password when prompted
 - Cloud-init user: `sudo passwd user` and enter a new password when prompted

+Additionally, you could import your SSH keys to avoid entering passwords everytime you SSH into the VMs.